admiralorbiter/ineedhelp/features.md

 ### 5. Basic AI Integration
 - ✅ Integration with OpenAI's API
 - ✅ Basic Socratic method prompt
+- ❌ Model selection and adaptive model selection
+- ❌ Advanced techniques for model selection and comparison based on task
+- ❌ Answer caching and library building for cost optimization

 ## Features In Development 🚧